🇨🇿

 Lean on EU supermarkets

 Albert, Billa, Kaufland, Lidl, and Tesco all operate across the Czech Republic and carry solid vegan ranges.
-EU allergen labelling applies to packaged food — milk and eggs are emphasised on labels, usually in bold.
+EU allergen labelling means milk and eggs are emphasised on packaged goods, usually in bold.
 Stock up on staples here, especially outside Prague.
-The law is useful for packaged goods but does not solve café menus, bakery cabinets, or restaurant cooking methods.
+The law is useful for packaged goods but does not solve cafe menus, bakery cabinets, or restaurant cooking methods.
+Selection varies by branch: stock up at larger stores before heading to smaller or more rural locations.

 01